Reading: Applied Part 7. Specification CI: specification as an executable artifact

 • loss of trust in remediation.

-Next, this pipeline will become the basis for file-based arbitration of disputed changes.
+Next, this loop becomes the basis for file-based arbitration of disputed changes.

-The minimal runnable set for this chapter is in examples/spec-ci/.
-Go through it before implementing the full GitHub Actions process.
-First achieve a green local gate.
+The minimum runnable set for this chapter is in examples/spec-ci/.
+Walk through it before implementing the full GitHub Actions process.
+First, achieve a green local gate.
 Then transfer the same commands to CI.

 > [runnable] — runnable example: examples/spec-ci/scripts/check_coverage.py and examples/spec-ci/scripts/validate_schema.py.